d-mwongela/phase-1-destructuring-assignment/README.md

 Take a look in `index.js`.
 You'll see that we've given you several variables containing `String`s, `Array`s, and `Object`s.
 For this lab, you need to write several destructuring assignments for each.
-Specific instructions are provided at the bottom of the `index.js` file.
-Let the test output guide you through the process.
+Specific instructions are provided at the bottom of the `index.js` file. const the test output guide you through the process.

 ## Conclusion